daytonaio/keycloak-admin-client/docs/OrganizationsAPI.md

 [[Back to README]](../README.md)

-## AdminRealmsRealmOrganizationsIdMembersCountGet
+## AdminRealmsRealmOrganizationsOrgIdMembersCountGet

-> int64 AdminRealmsRealmOrganizationsIdMembersCountGet(ctx, realm, id).Execute()
+> int64 AdminRealmsRealmOrganizationsOrgIdMembersCountGet(ctx, realm, orgId).Execute()

 Returns number of members in the organization.